openhab/openhab-addons/addons/binding/org.openhab.binding.gpstracker/README.md

 * **Location** - Current location of the tracker
 * **Last Report** - Timestamp of the last location report
 * **Battery Level** - Battery level of the device running the tracker application
 * **Region trigger channel** - Used by regions defined in tracker application.
-Event is fired with payload of the region name when the binding receives a **transition** log record.
+Event is fired with payload of the region name when the binding receives a **transition** log record or a distance calculation for a **location** record indicates that the tracker is outside of the region circle.
 Payload is suffixed with `/enter` for entering and with `/leave` for leaving events.

-#### Distance calculation
+#### Distance Calculation

 Tracker thing can be extended with **Distance** channels if a distance calculation is needed for a region.
 These dynamic channels require the following parameters: